Paige8973/LowHeadDamFatalitiesTestSite/README.md

 ## Data Sources:

 Most incident data includes validation through web sources or uploaded documentation.
 Data compiled by Brigham Young University student researchers.
-Data is entered manually when records of fatalities (like news stories or police reports) are found.
+The data is entered manually into the google sheet when records of fatalities (like news stories or police reports) are found.
-The website data is updated through the connected Google Apps Script API, when the page is refreshed the data will be up-to-date with the spreadsheet.
+The data displayed on the website is updated automatically through the connected Google Apps Script API, when the page is refreshed the data will be up-to-date with the spreadsheet.
 Sources are verified and linked for transparency and research purposes.

 ## Author:

 Written by: Paige Gordichuk
 With assistance from claude.ai
 Updated: 6/24/2025